International Association of Scientologists: Honor statuses

 Donations made to the IAS above and beyond membership fees are divided into "honor statuses" which are awarded when a Scientologist donates over specific monetary targets.
 Scientologists who reach honor statuses are published in the Impact magazine, are entitled to wear a commemorative pin, and attend IAS Patrons Ball events where they are given elaborate trophies with their names engraved on them.

 By 2023 the honor status scale had grown to include numerous levels with such names as Sponsor, Crusader, Patron, Patron with Honors, Patron Meritorious, Silver Meritorious, Gold Meritorious, Platinum Meritorious, Diamond Meritorious, and the Laureate, Excalibur, Maximus, and Invictus series.
 Each successive level represents a higher donation, with more levels being added each year as the wealthiest donors reach cumulative donations in the hundreds of millions of dollars.
 For example, in 2011 a "patron" was someone who had donated at least $50,000.
 Nancy Cartwright became a Patron Laureate in 2007 for her donation of $10 million, and in 2023 was awarded "Patron Excalibur With Honors" for her $21 million donation.

 History

 In 1984, the Church of Scientology was staring at an almost billion dollar tax bill from the IRS, and a $39 million judgment from a lawsuit in Oregon.
 Fearing a seizure of bank accounts, Scientology created the International Association of Scientologists.
-Purportedly a 'membership organization', it was set up in Europe "to keep all money made by scientology outside the US so that its could not be touched by the IRS".
+Purportedly a 'membership organization', it was set up in Europe "to keep all money made by scientology outside the US so that it could not be touched by the IRS".
 Churches of Scientology around the world which previously sent funds to the US were now directed to send their money to the IAS and its bank in Cyprus.